Mercedes-Benz W140

 The Mercedes-Benz W140 is a series of flagship vehicles manufactured by Mercedes-Benz from 1991 to 1998 in sedan/saloon and coupe body styles and two wheelbase lengths (SE and SEL).
-Mercedes-Benz unveiled the W140 S-Class at Geneva International Motor Show in March 1991, with the sales starting in April 1991 and North American launch was on 6 August 1991.
+Mercedes-Benz unveiled the W140 S-Class at the Geneva International Motor Show in March 1991, with the sales starting in April 1991 and North American launch was on 6 August 1991.

 All models were renamed in June 1993 as part of the corporate-wide nomenclature changes for 1994 model year on, becoming "S" regardless of wheelbase length or body style as well as fuel type.
 Diesel models carried a TURBODIESEL trunk/boot lid label.
 In 1996, the S-Class coupé was renamed again as CL-Class into its own model range.

 The W140 series S-Class was superseded by the W220 S-Class sedan and C215 CL-Class coupé in 1998 after an eight-year production run.
 Production of the W140 reached 432,732, with 406,710 sedans and 26,022 coupes.